How Long After a Car Accident Can You Sue in Florida?

 Contact a Florida Car Accident Attorney

-If you sustained injuries in a Florida car accident, contact Wendy Doyle-Palumbo today.
-We are a boutique law firm specializing in personal injury matters, such as car accident claims.
+If you sustained injuries in a Florida car accident, contact Wendy Doyle-Palumbo online or call (727) 233-2134 today.
+We are a boutique law firm specializing in personal injury matters, including car accident claims.
 We are committed to helping each client get the maximum compensation possible.

 You will never be treated like just another case file in our system.
 We believe in personalized and professional service.
-Schedule an initial meeting with our office today.
+Schedule a free initial meeting with our office today.
 Let us put our three decades of legal experience to work for you and help you fight for your owed compensation.